-This course introduces the basic principles of landscape design to build a fundamental knowledge of and fluency in the issues and language of landscape design and its application.
-The coursework is a progression of basic design principles that build to an increasingly sophisticated understanding of design and its application with a strong emphasis on the interrelatedness of architectural and landscape built form.
-It emphasizes verbal and graphic communication of ideas and solutions.
-Individual design projects are developed under faculty supervision and are presented to a jury of faculty and distinguished practitioners.
-The student receives an overview of landscape architectural history and examines the work of practitioners in the field.
+This course introduces the basic principles of landscape design in order to build a fundamental knowledge of, and fluency in, the issues and language of landscape design and its application.
+The coursework is based on a progression of basic design principles that build to an increasingly sophisticated understanding of design and its application, with a strong emphasis on the interrelatedness of architectural-built form and landscape-built form.
+Throughout the course, verbal and graphic communication of ideas and solutions are emphasized.
+Individual design projects are developed under faculty supervision and are then presented to a jury of faculty and distinguished practitioners.
+Additionally, the student receives an overview of landscape architectural history and is exposed to the work of practitioners in the field.

 -